raahii/evan/README.md

 ## Main features

-1. Calculate sample embeddings using inception model.
+1. Convert video samples to convolutional features (embeddings of inception model) using inception model.

-    I chose ResNet-34 as inception model.
+    I chose ResNet-101 trained with UCF-101 dataset as inception model.
 I borrowed the model and codes from [video-classification-3d-cnn-pytorch](https://github.com/kenshohara/video-classification-3d-cnn-pytorch).
+You can use another models available on the repository.

-2. Various evaluation metrics for GANs are available.
+2. Compute Various evaluation metrics for GANs are available.

    - [x] Inception Score [1]
    - [x] Frechet Inception Distace [2]